Rights of Employees

 When evaluating whether a pattern of harassment was severe or pervasive enough to be legally actionable, you generally cannot include an adverse employment action such as a wrongful termination, suspension, demotion or denial of a promotion.
 However, the fact that your employer took another form of race discrimination toward you certainly can help prove that the reason for the harassment was because of your race.
 Of course, the termination or other adverse action would be separately actionable.Other Forms of Unlawful Harassment

 In addition to prohibiting racial harassment, New Jersey and New York law make it unlawful for an employer to create a hostile work environment because of your gender (sexual harassment), or because of your age, disability, color, national origin, pregnancy, religion, sexual orientation, marital status, or veteran or military status.Contact an Employment Lawyer

-Our employment lawyers can help if you have experienced unlawful harassment, discrimination or retaliation at your job in either New Jersey or New York.
+Our New Jersey racial harassment lawyers can help if you have experienced unlawful harassment, discrimination or retaliation at your job in either New Jersey or New York.
 Please feel free to contact us online or to call us at (973) 744-4000 to schedule an initial consultation.Related Information

 For additional information, we welcome you to read one of the following articles from our New Jersey Employment Lawyer Blog: